-Why do you plant trees instead of doing something else?
+Why do you save and plant trees instead of doing something else?

 Simply put, trees are the superheros of planet Earth.
 While their environmental positives are well known, they also help to support countless species of plant and animal life in some of the planet's most diverse ecosystems.

-Most people are aware that planting trees is an excellent way to support the environment.
+Most people are aware that saving and planting trees is an excellent way to support the environment.
 In fact, they are the most efficient consumers of carbon dioxide on the planet.